-Fashion fonts for logotype in 2023/24
+Fashion fonts for logotype in 2024

 In most creative industries’ branding, such as for fashion, photography, or design, the use of wordmarks instead of logos with symbols is most common.
-We’ll discuss how both types of logos compare and which style is on-trend in 2023/24.
+This article looks at famous fashion logos, examples for fashion logotype and why wordmarks are more popular in fashion than other industries.
+We’ll also review how a logo fits within the overall brand identity system of a fashion brand.

-Famous fashion logos
+Overview of famous fashion logos

 Take a look at some of the biggest or trending fashion logos and their logotypes above.
 Most of them are wordmarks (sometimes called text logos) because they’re set only in type), and some have a small logo symbol, for example, Thinx and Ruby Love.
 Both font styles, serif and sans serif, are common.
 Some logotypes look modern and timeless (Cuyana, Thinx, Nordstrom), some are more playful (Ruby, Skims (font download)), and some look more personal or classy (Vestiaire Collective, Tradesy, Gap).